CatalogueOfLife/general/docs/ASSEMBLY.md

  - generate dataset import statistics: number of names by status, rank, issues etc enabling time series for historic imports

 ## Names Index
 The names index is a set of unique names that powers name matching and can be used to identify the same name across different or within the same dataset.
 Name matching handles gender stemming and simple but common misspellings in binomials.
-It also does a rarther fuzzy author comparison for equal binomials.
+It also does a rather fuzzy author comparison for equal binomials.

 It is planned that the names index will be identical to the names stored in the provisional catalogue.
 All occurrences of a name in any matched dataset will be tracked and if none is left, e.g. because a dataset has removed or modified an erroneous name, it will also be logically deleted in the names index (note that identifiers will remain forever).
 As a consequence importing new datasets will potentially modify the provisional catalogue on the fly.
 Name relations will not be considered for the names index, just bare names.
 Records from nomenclators will take precedence when deciding on a canonical form for a name.
 Name strings which are clearly not names or classified as placeholders by the name parser will be ignored.